1893 Blues v Reds football match: Overview

 Since the figure of a coach as we know it today did not yet exist, it was James Reeves who, as the undisputed leader of the club, was in charge of making up the line-ups and dictating the tactics to be followed.
+Although the players in Valencia's chronicle from 1893 match perfectly with those of Escardó's report in 1906, their positions vary slightly.

-The way and how the line-ups were chosen remains unknown, because the Frenchmen (Barrié, Daunt and Dagniere) and the Morris brothers are on opposite teams, with Enrique playing for the Blues as a forward while Samuel represented the Reds as a goalkeeper, and the latter managed to keep his brother at bay despite losing the game.
+The way and how the line-ups were chosen remains unknown, because the three Catalans and the four Frenchmen were on opposite teams.
+Initially, the Morris were meant to play together for the Blues since none of them was wearing the red band when the photo was taken, but apparently, something happened in the last minute as they ended up in opposite teams, with Samuel playing for the Blues as a forward while his father represented the Reds as a goalkeeper, and despite his advanced age, he managed to keep his son at bay in a 1–2 loss.
+Morris senior joining the Reds in a last-minute decision meant that one of the Reds had to be hastily implemented in the Blues teams, and in fact, the match chronicle by Valencia in 1893 states that Chofre, who had a red band in the photo, played for the Blues, while Escardó's report of 1906 states that this figure was Dagnière.

 Admission was free and there were plenty of curious friends of the town's football players.
 The blue team was captained by George Cockram and the red one was led by Mr. Reeves, who captained by example, netting his side's only goal in a 1–2 loss.
-Notably, both Blue goals were scored by non-Britions, Figueras and Barrié, meaning that Reeves's inclusion of foreigners was paying off, as they showed they could play football just as well as its inventors.
+Notably, both Blue goals were scored by non-Britons, Figueras and Barrié, meaning that Reeves's inclusion of foreigners was paying off, as they showed they could play football just as well as its inventors.